Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Background

+\paragraph*{Domain Randomization}\ \\ Domain Randomization (DR) is a widely used technique to improve the robustness and transferability of reinforcement learning policies.
+In DR, environment parameters such as friction, mass, or sensor noise are uniformly randomized during training, enabling the agent to learn behaviors that remain consistent across a wide range of dynamic variations~\mycite{tobin2017domain,peng2018sim}.
+By exposing the policy to diverse conditions, DR promotes invariance to environment-specific features and mitigates overfitting to the training simulator.
+Assuming potential interactions with the target real-world environment, \cite{du2021auto} extends this approach with Auto-Tuned Sim-to-Real, which automatically adjusts the randomization distributions to better align with realistic observations.
+This method belongs to the class of model-based approaches that leverage learned models to refine environment parameterization, a topic that lies beyond the scope of this survey.

-\mycite{cohen2019certified} is a technique that, applied to RL \mycite{kumar2022policy}, adds a high amount of different noises to an observation to create an ensemble of noisy observations centered on the initial one.
+\paragraph*{Randomized Smoothing}\ \\ Randomized Smoothing \mycite{cohen2019certified} is a technique that, applied to RL \mycite{kumar2022policy}, adds a high amount of different noises to an observation to create an ensemble of noisy observations centered on the initial one.
 Then all these observations are given to the agent, and the action selected is an aggregation of the outputs of the agent for all the noisy observations.
-This enables to smooth the output of the policy of the agent, improving its robustness to adversarial attacks of DNNs.
+This enables the smooth output of the policy of the agent, improving its robustness to adversarial attacks of neural networks.